When delivering in-company Letter of Credit training to export managers and finance teams, I consistently receive feedback along the lines of:

 - What are the terms, conditions and documents to be stipulated within the letter of credit?
 Do they accurately reflect the underlying sales contract?

 - The latest date of shipment: will I have sufficient time to manufacture / source raw materials in time for shipment?

 - The period for presentation of documents to the bank: although under UCP600, the ‘acceptable’ presentation period (unless otherwise stated in the letter of credit) is stated as 21 calendar days after shipment date, the buyer may demand that documents are presented as soon as possible (eg: 7, 10, 14 days).
 Will I have sufficient time to prepare / obtain documents?
 Bear in mind that I may be reliant upon third parties to provide transport documents, certificates etc.,

 - Payment terms.
 Will I be paid at sight or at a future date?
 Is the letter of credit payable in my country?
 In the case of deferred payment / acceptance will the bank be prepared to negotiate or discount?

 - From which port / airport / other location are goods to be shipped / despatched?

 - Where is the destination of the goods?

-- It may be more beneficial to consider terms such as CPT or CIP, whereby I, as exporter, will be engaging the services of a carrier or freight forwarder acting on my behalf.
+It may be more beneficial to consider terms such as CPT, CIP (suitable for all modes of transport including containerised goods shipped by sea vessel) or CFR, CIF (for non-containerised goods by sea), whereby I, as seller, will be engaging the services of a carrier or freight forwarder acting on my behalf.
 This will provide me with greater control over timing and production of letter of credit documents to the bank.

 To avoid unnecessary delays, amendments, discrepant documents and of course, the associated bank charges, provide your buyer with your required terms, instructing them to provide you with a draft copy of the L/C prior to issuance by the bank.